Skaimbauer0401/MinecraftServerBuilder/README.md

-This is a JavaFX application makes it easy to create a minecraft server
+This is a JavaFX application that makes it easy to create a minecraft server

 You can choose weather you want a fabric, paper or vanilla server